WhoopInc/frozen-moment-OLD/docs/moment/05-displaying/01-format.md

 #### Formatting speed

-To compare Moment.js formatting speed against other libraries, check out [this comparison against other libraries](http://jsperf.com/date-formatting/8).
+To compare FrozenMoment formatting speed against other libraries, check out [this comparison against other libraries](http://jsperf.com/date-formatting/8).

 #### Other tokens

-If you are more comfortable working with strftime instead of LDML-like parsing tokens, you can use Ben Oakes' plugin. [benjaminoakes/moment-strftime](https://github.com/benjaminoakes/moment-strftime).
+If you are more comfortable working with strftime instead of LDML-like parsing tokens, take a look at Ben Oakes' plugin.
+It hasn't been ported to support FrozenMoment yet, but that effort should be very simple -- contact us if you need help creating a port. [benjaminoakes/moment-strftime](https://github.com/benjaminoakes/moment-strftime).

 #### Default format

-As of version **1.5.0**, calling `moment#format` without a format will default to `moment.defaultFormat`.
-Out of the box, `moment.defaultFormat` is the ISO8601 format `YYYY-MM-DDTHH:mm:ssZ`.
+As of version **1.5.0**, calling `frozenMoment#format` without a format will default to `frozenMoment.defaultFormat`.
+Out of the box, `frozenMoment.defaultFormat` is the ISO8601 format `YYYY-MM-DDTHH:mm:ssZ`.